phantie/overloaded/README.md

 # overloaded
 Function overload.
-Supports type hinting
+Supports type hinting.
+Does not change a function, but stores a wrapped one.